AldeRoberge/AudioSampleSorter/README.md

 # SampleSorter
-A simple pure Java sample sorter
+A simple and pure Java audio sample sorter

-##TODO

-"3 previously imported (duplicates) files have been discared"